luke-thorburn/bridging-systems/conf/src/pages/metrics.md

 </div>

 As per the terminology introduced in the [paper](/files/bridging-systems-working-paper.pdf), these are examples of **relation metrics**, because they summarize the *state* of a relation model at a give point in time.
 In contrast **bridging metrics**—not yet reviewed here—summarize a *change* in relation metrics over time.

 <div class="spacer"></div>

+# Caution

+While these metrics are presented as possible measures of this “bridging goal”,  most are obviously not plausible measures.
+The best we can say about them is that we do not yet know whether they are good measures.
+For this reason, none of the metrics on this page should be used as optimization targets in an attention-allocator (such as a social media platform) without considerable care to monitor and avoid unintended consequences.

+Also, note that these metrics are simply summaries of the structure of some abstract model, such as a graph-based or space-based relation model.
+The provenance or "semantics" of the underlying relation model is also important to consider.
+For example, a given metric may be an excellent measure of the bridging goal when applied to a relation model that captures goodwill between people, but be a poor measure when applied to a relation model that captures similarities in people's patterns of engagement on social media.
+At present, we know very little about which types of relation models and which relation metrics can be validly used as a basis for bridging.

+<div class="spacer"></div>